andrewchungxam/2019BotAIHack/README.md

 public class NoIntentModel : BaseModel
 {

 }
 ```

 Go back to the LuisHelper.cs class.
 Instead of the method returning a "BookingDetails" object, have it instead return a BaseModel.
 This sets us up to return any model we'd like so long as it subclasses the BaseModel abstract class.

-The method is organized to return BookingDetails.
-We need to reconfigure this so that the appropriate specific return object is dicated by Luis.
+Currently, the method is written to return a BookingDetails class.
+We need to rewrite this so that the appropriate specific return object is dictated by the Luis intent .

 At the end of the "if" statement, return a model that will return an object that still conforms to "BaseModel" but doesn't trigger an Intent (so that the bot will default to QnAMaker):